Professor-Redwood-Team/Professor-Redwood/README.md

 - Choose the name of your Discord server
 - Authorize the Bot!
 - Go to the Server Settings for your discord, and search for a user/member, find your bot and grant it mod privileges
 5) Go to the config folder and create a secrets.json.
-Follow instructions in the config readme.txt.
+Follow instructions in the config/readme.txt.
 6) Run your bot
 node bot.js